 The City of Pacific Grove is a relatively small coastal city in Monterey County, located immediately west of the City of Monterey and upcoast of the unincorporated Del Monte Forest area.
 The city's coastal zone is 458 acres, stretching from the Monterey Bay Aquarium to the Asilomar Conference Grounds.
 The coastal zone includes numerous land use types, including residential and commercial development near its downtown core, as well as restored dune habitat located within Asilomar State Beach.
 The Land Use Plan was certified by the Commission in 1991, but the Implementation Plan has not yet been approved.
 As such, the Commission continues to issue coastal development permits in Pacific Grove's coastal zone.
 The Commission approved a Round 1 LCP Grant in 2013 (\$130,000) for the city to complete its LCP.
-This grant period ran from April 2014 to April 2016, and resulted in extensive public outreach on core coastal resource issues and a Climate Change Vulnerability Assessment, both of which helped form the basis for an updated LUP and a new IP which are currently being heard by the City's Planning Commission and are expected to be submitted to the Coastal Commission shortly.
+This grant period ran from April 2014 to April 2016, and resulted in extensive public outreach on core coastal resource issues and a Climate Change Vulnerability Assessment, both of which helped form the basis for an updated LUP and a new IP which are currently being heard by the City Council.
 Commission staff continues to work closely with City staff on its LCP update, which will ultimately result in a fully certified LCP for the City.